Quebec Autoroute 10: History

 The 116 km long Autoroute de l'Est (Eastern Expressway) was opened to traffic in December 1964.
 Extending from the southern end of the Champlain Bridge to Magog, the highway replaced the old Quebec Route 1 (now Route 112) as the main road link between the two points.
 An official opening for the highway came one year later, in 1965.
 The A-10 was the second autoroute, after the Laurentian Autoroute outside Montreal, to be commissioned.
 Both were opened as toll highways by a Quebec government agency.
 The A-10 featured five toll stations (at current km 22, km 37, km 68, km 90, and km 115).
 Motorists were charged $1.50 to make the entire trip.

 The Autoroute Bonaventure through Montreal opened in 1967 to link approach roads to Expo 67 with the Champlain Bridge.

 The Autoroute des Cantons de l'Est was the first autoroute in Quebec to use exit numbers based on distance instead of in sequential order, as had previously been the case.
 As Canada had not yet adopted the metric system, exit numbers referenced the distance in miles from the southern end of the Champlain Bridge.

 The A-10 did not originally have a route number.
 Instead, route marker signs featured a red triangular shield featuring the name of the route.
 Unusually, the directional signs were also originally red.
 Later, blue shields and signs replaced the red versions.

 In 1985, the toll system was abolished, and the use of the triangular shields was discontinued.
 Blue directional signs have gradually been converted to standard green signs used elsewhere in North America.
 In 2013, motorists could still see blue signs at entrances to and exits of the autoroute.

 Between 1988 and 2006, A-10 departed its multiplex with A-55 at km 143 and continued eastward for 11 km to a final terminus with Route 112.
 In October 2006, that section of A-10 was renumbered as A-610.

 The city of Montreal announced in January 2013 that it would take over the SHM's responsibilities, citing concerns over transparency.
 The Société du Havre de Montréal (SHM) transformed the autoroute into an urban thoroughfare as part of a broader project to redevelop Montreal's harbourfront.
 Demolition of the autoroute’s elevated stretch began in July 2016 and the new Bonaventure Park was completed in September 2017.

 Proposal

 A proposal to build the East-West Highway across central and northern Maine calls for the A-10 to be extended to the U.S. border at Coburn Gore where it would meet the new highway.
 Doing so would create a new and more direct limited-access highway link between Maine, the Maritime Provinces through New Brunswick Route 1, and Quebec.
+Another proposal is to extend the A-10 to A-73 Saint-Georges with a crossing of A-65 in Lambton according to the 1971 plans.